Skip to content

 Third: who benefits if I accept the claim without unpacking it?

 Sometimes the beneficiary is me.
-Sometimes it is a company selling certainty to people whose real problem may be meal structure, not protein science.
+Sometimes it's a company selling certainty to people whose real problem may be meal structure, not protein science.

 None of this requires contempt.
-It requires noticing that the confidence of the message and the strength of the evidence are not always aligned.
+It just takes noticing that the confidence of the message and the strength of the evidence aren't always aligned.

-I do not think the protein boom is a hoax built on nothing.
+I don't think the protein boom is a hoax built on nothing.

 Protein matters.
 For many people, eating more of it is a reasonable goal.
 For some, a bar or shake is a useful tool on a chaotic day.

-But I do not think we are living through a sudden scientific discovery that explains the size of the category.
-We are living through a cultural moment in which protein became a symbol of seriousness about health at exactly the time many people were looking for something concrete to do about aging, weight, and uncertainty.
+But I don't think we're living through a sudden scientific discovery that explains the size of the category.
+We're living through a cultural moment in which protein became a symbol of seriousness about health at exactly the time many people were looking for something concrete to do about aging, weight, and uncertainty.

 Markets respond to that kind of hunger quickly.
 Science moves more slowly.

 That gap is where marketing thrives.
-It is also where trust frays, not because everyone is lying, but because the same word, protein, is being asked to mean too many things at once: nutrient, product, performance strategy, longevity signal, proof that you are paying attention.
+It's also where trust frays, not because everyone is lying, but because the same word, protein, is being asked to mean too many things at once: nutrient, product, performance strategy, longevity signal, proof that you're paying attention.

 I still care about the first meaning.